rubys/bootstrap/bylaws.md

-To the extent that any person described in Section 8.1 or 8.2 of this Article VIII has been successful on the merits or otherwise in defense of any action, suit or proceeding referred to in said Sections, or in defense of any claim, issue or matter therein, he or she shall be indemnified against expenses (including attorneys’ fees) actually and reasonably incurred by him or her in connection therewith.
+To the extent that any person described in Section 8.1 or 8.2 of this Article VIII has been successful on the merits or otherwise in defense of any action, suit or proceeding referred to in said Sections, or in defense of any claim, issue or matter therein, he or she shall be indemnified against expenses (including attorneys' fees) actually and reasonably incurred by him or her in connection therewith.

 ### Section 8.4 - Specific Authorization

-Any indemnification under Section 8.1 or 8.2 of this Article VIII (unless ordered by a court) shall be made by the JS Foundation only as authorized in the specific case upon a determination that indemnification of any person described in said Sections is proper in the circumstances because he or she has met the applicable standard of conduct set forth in said Sections.
-Such determination shall be made (a) by a majority vote of a such Directors who were not parties to such action, suit or proceeding, even though less than a quorum or (b) by the Members of the JS Foundation.
+Any indemnification under Section 8.1 or 8.2 of this Article VIII (unless ordered by a court) shall be made by the $FOUNDATION only as authorized in the specific case upon a determination that indemnification of any person described in said Sections is proper in the circumstances because he or she has met the applicable standard of conduct set forth in said Sections.
+Such determination shall be made (a) by a majority vote of a such Directors who were not parties to such action, suit or proceeding, even though less than a quorum or (b) by the Members of the $FOUNDATION.

 ### Section 8.5 - Advance Payment

-Expenses incurred in defending a civil or criminal action, suit or proceeding shall be paid by the JS Foundation in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of any person described in said Section to repay such amount if it shall ultimately be determined that he or she is not entitled to indemnification by the JS Foundation as authorized in this Article VIII.
+Expenses incurred in defending a civil or criminal action, suit or proceeding shall be paid by the $FOUNDATION in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of any person described in said Section to repay such amount if it shall ultimately be determined that he or she is not entitled to indemnification by the $FOUNDATION as authorized in this Article VIII.

 ### Section 8.6 - Non-Exclusivity